bOti234/rummikub_pygame/README.md

 # Rummikub card game made with the pygame library in python!

+# DISCLAIMER

+This program is currently under development, so any bug or unfinished feature will be fixed in time!
+I also do not have any ownership for the game, nor the idea for the game called Rummikub, I just like playing it and wanted to see how long I need to develop a game like this in python.

 # Rummikub Rules

 Rummikub is a tile-based game for 2 to 4 players, combining elements of rummy and mahjong.
 The goal is to be the first to play all your tiles by forming valid sets (groups or runs) on the table.